-- 1. Comprehensive Organisational Analysis: This component builds on the Organisational Overview of assessment 1 and a minimum of 8 scholarly, peer-reviewed references are required. - Building on the description of the Organisational Overview from assessment 1, you are required to complete a comprehensive analysis of your host company's organisational structure using Mintzberg's (1980; 1981) configuration model (this requires you to identify, amongst others: the key part of the organisation, the prime coordinating mechanism, the extent of horizontal and vertical differentiation, the extent of formalisation and centralisation, etc.).
-Using a robust literature framework, you are required to use updated and expanded examples from assessment 1 to illustrate these structural design parameters and conclude the type of structure that the organisation currently uses. - Building on the description of the external environment from assessment 1, you are required to determine and classify the type of environment that your host company is facing, the level of uncertainty, the level of change and the extent of competition.
-Key literature including Daft (2019) and Emery and Trist (1965) are to be used as the basis for environmental classification. - You are also required to apply one of the organisational lifecycle models discussed during the workshops (e.g. Greiner, 1997; Quinn and Cameron, 1983; or Miller and Friesen, 1984; etc.) to your host company: to achieve this, you are required to establish at what stage the organisation is, what crisis normally confronts organisations at this point in the lifecycle, and whether such a crisis is present in your host company. - Given your analysis of these organisational parameters and environmental conditions, you are then to conclude whether the host company is using the correct structure, and to provide suitable recommendations to the host company. - 2.
-Analysis of proposed cognate project: This assessment builds on the cognate Project Proposal of assessment 1 and a minimum of 10 scholarly, peer-reviewed references are required.
+1. Comprehensive Organisational Analysis: This component builds on the Organisational Overview of assessment 1 and a minimum of 8 scholarly, peer-reviewed references are required.

+- Building on the description of the Organisational Overview from assessment 1, you are required to complete a comprehensive analysis of your host company's organisational structure using Mintzberg's (1980; 1981) configuration model.
+To do this, you must again use clear and specific examples from the host company to illustrate the host's structural design parameters (this requires you to identify, amongst others: the key part of the organisation, the prime coordinating mechanism, the extent of formalisation and centralisation, etc.).
+Please note that there may need to be some repetition of the initial description from assessment 1, but you are required to analyse the company more deeply now and demonstrate this analysis through the provision of updated and expanded examples from assessment 1, as well as analysis of additional parameters. - Based on the above structural analysis, you must conclude the type of structure (according to Mintzberg) that the organisation currently uses.
+This may be different from the structure you initially thought the company uses. - Building on the description of the external environment from assessment 1, you are required to determine and classify the type of environment that your host company is facing, the level of uncertainty, the level of change and the extent of competition.
+Key literature including Daft (2019) and Emery and Trist (1965) are to be used as the basis for environmental classification. - You are also required to apply one of the organisational lifecycle models discussed during the workshops (e.g. Greiner, 1997; Quinn and Cameron, 1983; or Miller and Friesen, 1984; etc.) to your host company: to achieve this, you are required to establish at what stage the organisation is, what crisis normally confronts organisations at this point in the lifecycle, and whether such a crisis is present in your host company. - Given your analysis of these organisational parameters and environmental conditions, you are then to conclude whether the host company is using the correct structure, and to provide at least one suitable recommendation to the host company.

+2. Analysis of proposed cognate project: This assessment builds on the cognate Project Proposal of assessment 1 and a minimum of 10 scholarly, peer-reviewed references are required.

 In order to complete this component, you are required to complete the analysis of the specific cognate issue (or holistic review of the host company's overall approach to your cognate discipline) that you had proposed in assessment 1.
 For example, if (in assessment 1) you had proposed to analyse the onboarding processes in your host company, you need to complete the analysis of the onboarding processes and (in assessment 2) write up your analysis and your findings from the analysis.
-As a conclusion, you have to identify at least two recommendations, directly resulting from your analysis, that the host couple implement to increase organisational effectiveness.
+As a conclusion, you have to identify at least two recommendations, directly resulting from your analysis, that the host could implement to increase organisational effectiveness.
 The recommendations need to be supported with better practice examples (i.e. what other companies are doing) and/or scholarly, peer-reviewed literature.